sbarex/QLMarkdown/README.md

 Multibyte emoji are supported, so `:it:` equivalent to the code `\u1f1ee\u1f1f9` must be rendered as the Italian flag :it:.
 Some multibyte sequence may not be supported by the system font, in this case it is recommended to set the substitution with GitHub images.

+A list of GitHub emoji placeholder is available [here](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md#people--body)

 ### Inline local images extension
 This extension is required only to render local images on the quicklook preview.
 You can enable/disable from the advanced options panel.

 For security reason the quicklook preview (based on an html view) do not load local files.
 During the rendering process, the extension then embed the contents of the file on the html code as a base64 encoded data.
-This process operate only on local images (url without a scheme or with the `file://` scheme[^footnote_file_scheme] and with image mime type).
+This process operate only on local images (url without a scheme or with the `file://` scheme and with image mime type).
+With the `file://` scheme you *always set the fullpath*.
+For images inside the same folder of the markdown file do not use the scheme  `file://` and also `./` is optional.

 ### Source code highlight extension
 This extension highlight the source code inside a fenced box.